 Life has been hectic for Dell over the past few years.
 The onetime global leader in PCs lost its place to HP during 2007, before facing an equally daunting challenge from Lenovo, which managed to over-leap both Dell and HP by 2013.
 Most damaging of all was the dramatic slump in PC sales as a result of surging demand for tablets.
 Key to Dell's original success had been its decision to focus on a direct sales model, selling only via the internet, telephone and mail order in order to provide high quality technology at the lowest cost.
 Other companies attempted to emulate the formula, but for many years none was able to match Dell's efficiency or success.
 Eventually, though, Dell became distracted by other issues, including internal control problems, and it struggled to keep abreast of the fast-changing market.
 To fix those problems away from the glare of a public listing, founder Michael Dell launched a $25bn bid to take the business private again in 2013.
 Two years later, he unveiled an equally bold plan to acquire storage and services company EMC for around $63bn.
-That deal, the biggest to-date in the tech industry, created a new IT giant with combined sales almost $80bn.
+That deal, then the biggest to-date in the tech industry, created a new IT giant with combined sales almost $80bn.
 At the end of 2018, the group returned to the stock market with a complicated buyout of publicly quoted part-subsidiary VMware.
-Michael Dell remains chairman & CEO of the greatly enlarged business, which reported revenues of $90.6bn for the year to Jan 2019.
-Net loss was $2.3bn, as a result of substantial non-cash depreciation charges.
-Dell is the #3 PC manufacturer globally, with around 17% global share in 2018, and also makes a variety of related hardware including servers and storage devices.
-However the main business is surrounded by a collection of services businesses offering IT consultancy, networking, cloud computing, data management and analytics including VMWare, Pivotal, ScureWorks, RSA Security and Boomi.
+It spun off VMware again in 2021 but retain its own public listing.
+Michael Dell remains chairman & CEO of the greatly enlarged business, which reported record revenues of $94.2bn for the year to Jan 2021, with net income of $3.5bn.
+Desktops and laptops accounted for roughly half of sales, servers and storage for around a third.
+Products accounted for three-quarters of sales, and services for the remainder.
+Dell is the #3 PC manufacturer globally (and #2 in the US), with around 17% global share in 2020, and also makes a variety of related hardware including servers and storage devices.
+It is the global leader in servers and enterprise storage with around 25% share.
+However the main business is surrounded by a collection of services businesses offering IT consultancy, networking, cloud computing, data management and analytics including VMware, Pivotal, ScureWorks, RSA Security and Boomi.

 Which agencies handle advertising for Dell?
 Find out more from the Adbrands Account Assignments database